 Governing law.
 This Agreement shall be governed by the laws of the People’s Republic of China.

 Entire Agreement.
-This Agreement (including Appendix A, Appendix B, Appendix C, and Appendix constitutes the entire agreement of the parties pertaining to the subject matter hereof, and supersedes all prior agreements, statements, representations, conventions, understandings, proposals, or warranties, whether in oral or written form.
+This Agreement (including Appendix A, Appendix B, Appendix C, and Appendix D) constitutes the entire agreement of the parties pertaining to the subject matter hereof, and supersedes all prior agreements, statements, representations, conventions, understandings, proposals, or warranties, whether in oral or written form.
 If any provision or part thereof of this Agreement is deemed illegal, invalid or otherwise unenforceable, the parties hereto agree to implement the provision to the largest extent permitted to achieve the purpose of the parties, and the validity, legality, and enforceability of remaining provisions of this Agreement shall not be affected in any way.
 If, for achieving the purpose of both parties, both parties may modify this Agreement in good faith by replacing unenforceable statements with enforceable ones to reflect above purpose as closely as possible.

 Counterparts and Language.